 You might also want to make a rule that people should knock on all bedroom doors before going in.
 Make sure that everyone who visits your home knows the rule.

-You will probably need to go over these messages many times with your child.
+You’ll probably need to go over these messages many times with your child.
 Try to be patient with your child – and yourself.
 You might find it helpful to share experiences and get support from other parents in our forum for parents of children with ASD